DaviAraujoCC/Githubrunner-operator/README.md

 metadata:
   name: githubrunnerautoscaler-test
 spec:
+  targetSpec:
     // name of the deployment to scale
     targetDeploymentName: runner
-  // namespace where the deployment is
+    // namespace where the deployment is located
     targetNamespace: default
     // Minimum number of replicas
     minReplicas: 8
     // Maximum number of replicas
     maxReplicas: 20
   // Github organization name
   orgName: orgname
   githubToken: